6-8300/pset-2/README.md

 **(a)** Implement `src.fourier.eigendecomposition`, which computes the eigenvalues and eigenvectors of a given self-adjoint linear operator.
 Importantly, your implementation should return the eigenvalues and eigenvectors in descending order of eigenvalues.

 **(b)** Use the provided notebook to inspect the eigenvalues and eigenvectors of a 2D convolution operator.
 What do you notice?
 Why do they look different to the eigenfunctions in Lecture 4 (slides 67-68)?
 Write up 2-3 sentences detailing some insights that this reveals and how they relate to the Fourier transform.
 Additionally, why did we sort the eigenvalues in descending order (**hint:** think about implementations of the FFT in numpy/torch/etc.)?

+**Note:** the eigenvectors returned by `torch` are [not unique and hardware-dependent](https://pytorch.org/docs/stable/generated/torch.linalg.eigh.html), so your eigenvectors might not match the notebook.

 ### Part 2.4: The Fourier Transform!